keith-marchant/rapid-prototyping-fsharp/src/Payments.Functions/readme.md

-# HttpTrigger - F<span>#</span>
+# TimerTrigger - F<span>#</span>

-The `HttpTrigger` makes it incredibly easy to have your functions executed via an HTTP call to your function.
+The `TimerTrigger` makes it incredibly easy to have your functions executed on a schedule.
+This sample demonstrates a simple use case of calling your function every 5 minutes.

 ## How it works

-When you call the function, be sure you checkout which security rules you apply.
-If you're using an apikey, you'll need to include that in your request.
+For a `TimerTrigger` to work, you provide a schedule in the form of a [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression)(See the link for full details).
+A cron expression is a string with 6 separate expressions which represent a given schedule via patterns.
+The pattern we use to represent every 5 minutes is `0 */5 * * * *`.
+This, in plain text, means: "When seconds is equal to 0, minutes is divisible by 5, for any hour, day of the month, month, day of the week, or year".

 ## Learn more